invopop/ctxi18n/README.md

 ## Usage

-Import the libary with:
+Import the library with:

 ```go
 import "github.com/invopop/ctxi18n"
 ```

-First you'll need to load a set of translations hopefully stored in an embedded file system that contains a bunch of YAML or JSON files.
+First you'll need to load a set of translations stored in an file system that contains a bunch of YAML or JSON files.
 Files may be named and structured however you like, but the contents must always follow the same pattern of language and properties, for example:

 ```yaml
 en: